 Depression and anger are closely connected.
 In fact, irritability, frustration, and anger outbursts are common symptoms of depression.
 Likewise, depression may trigger feelings of anger with yourself or others.
-Depression and persistent anger may also correspond with issues related to emotional regulation and impulse control.
-Identifying and treating these symptoms can make a significant difference in how you feel.
+Depression and persistent anger may also correspond with emotional regulation and impulse control issues.
+Identifying and treating these symptoms can significantly improve how you feel.

 What Is Depression?